simairi54/myblogsite/content/Certifications/index.md

 Future Certificaions will be definitely from cloud and its logic… ☁️ Below are some of certs on my radar:

-    AWS Web Services DevOps Engineer
 	AWS Web Services SysOps Administrator
     AWS Certified Solutions Architect – Associate
     AWS Certified Advanced Networking - Specialty
-    CKA: Certified Kubernetes Administrator
+    CKA Certified Kubernetes Administrator
+	LPI The Linux Professional Institute Certifications

 If you have suggestions please drop me a message!

 *Thanks for your time I hope that you will enjoy my blog!😊*